Board of Directors

 One of her favorite books is The Dot by Peter H. Reynolds, because it illustrates how each person has a gift to offer the world, and that one just needs figure out what the gift is.

-Erika has been a partner and graphic designer at Creative Abandon for nearly 20 years.
+Erika has been a partner and graphic designer at Creative Abandon for over 20 years.
 She has worked with clients in many industries including high tech, food manufacturing, employee benefits, and financial services.

 Before having a family, Erika spent several years volunteering for non-profits in the local sailing community.
 When her children started elementary school, she focused her efforts on supporting their education by helping in the classroom, chairing fundraising events, and serving on the parent organization board in a variety of capacities.